 Who Pays for the Non-Military Spouse’s Moving Costs?

-If the non-military spouse is living in an overseas duty station, in some cases the military will pay for their expenses to move back home.
+If the non-military spouse is living in an overseas duty station, in some cases the military will pay for their expenses to move back home after a divorce.
 If the move is in-state, moving costs are usually the responsibility of the divorcing parties.
 In this case, it is important to have moving costs included in the divorce settlement agreement.
 A military divorce attorney at our firm can negotiate moving expenses during divorce proceedings.

 Your Rights During a Military Divorce